omoju/omoju.github.io/_posts/2013-05-22-The-state-of-the-Computer-Science-Union.md

 ---
 layout: post-no-feature
-title: "The state of the Computer Science Union"
+title: "The State of the Computer Science Union"
 comments: true
 category: articles
 ---